Her Campus Logo Her Campus Logo

 U Toronto - Mississauga '26

-Lovleen is a storyteller at heart and scientist in the making, pursuing a double major in Biology for Health Science and Psychology at the University of Toronto Mississauga.
-In 2024, she co-founded the Her Campus chapter at UTM, driven by a passion for leadership, creative expression, and the power of storytelling.
+Lovleen is a storyteller at heart and scientist in the making, pursuing a double major in Biology for Health Science and Psychology at the University of Toronto Mississauga (UTM).
+In 2024, she co-founded the Her Campus chapter at UTM, gracing the role of Founding President whilst harbouring a passion for leadership and creative expression.

 Beyond academics, she finds solace in literature, often lost in the pages of a book or weaving stories of her own.
-When not immersed in research or campus initiatives, she enjoys the rhythm of working out, the quiet of meditation, and the ever-changing soundtrack of her carefully curated playlists.
-A devoted anime and K-drama enthusiast, she believes that narratives—whether written, visual, or lived—shape the way we see the world.
+When not immersed in research or campus initiatives, she cherishes working out, creating art, and indulging in the ever-changing soundtrack of her beloved playlists.
+A fervent anime and K-drama enthusiast, she believes narratives—whether written, visual, or lived—shape the way we experience the world.

 As a student and child of the world around her, life truly is just a balance of ambition, creativity, and a speckle of wonder.